pawonrat-kh/DataPipeline_PostgreSql_Airflow/README.md

 ![image](https://github.com/pawonrat-kh/DataPipeline_PostgreSql_Airflow/assets/90255313/760f676f-c05e-4a13-8763-1b43c69e91ff)

 ## The problem that I found and resolved it
-* 1. The first time on the download data task, I was going to use the wget library in Python but I found a problem when I installed the wget PyPI version in requirements.txt and then ran the Docker.
+* 1. The first time on the download data task, I was going to use the wget library in Python but I found a problem when I installed the wget PyPI version in requirements.txt also in Dockerfile and then ran the Docker.
 It did not identify the wget library so I used the Bash command to download data instead.
-  2. The first time on set send notification task status to email, I
+  2. The first time on sent email notifications about task status, I used Airflow EmailOperator but it had limited about setting details of the task status, thus I used to set parameters in Environment Airflow or docker-compose.yaml file instead.

 ## Skills
 * 1. Python
+  2. SQL
-  2. Apache Airflow
+  3. Apache Airflow
-  3. Docker
+  4. Docker
-  4. Data modeling
+  5. Data modeling
-  5. Data pipeline
+  6. Data pipeline
-  6. Databases
+  7. Databases
-  7. Shell scripting
+  8. Shell scripting